For additional information, read the Nomination Form PDF

-Erected in the 1790s for Robert Sitlington, a settler who took a leading role in the organization of the county, this fieldstone vernacular farmhouse is one of the oldest dwellings in Bath County.
-Standing in an area containing few examples of stone architecture, the house shows the influence of the Germanic building practices typical of the Shenandoah Valley.
-In a conscious effort to imitate the solid, two-story houses of the well-established Valley settlements Sitlington was attempting to bring a sense of stability and permanence to his far-western home on the Cowpasture River.
-The facade porches were added in the late 19th century.
+Erected in the 1790s for Robert Sitlington, a settler who took a leading role in the organization of Bath County, this fieldstone vernacular farmhouse is one of the oldest dwellings in the county.
+Standing in an area containing few examples of stone architecture, the Old Stone House shows the influence of the Germanic building practices typical of the Shenandoah Valley.
+In a conscious effort to imitate the solid, two-story houses of the well-established Valley settlements, Sitlington was attempting to bring a sense of stability and permanence to his far-western home on the Cowpasture River.
+The façade porches were added in the late 19th century.
 Most of the original woodwork was removed during a 1920s remodeling.
-The house underwent a restoration in the early 1980s.
+The Old Stone House underwent a restoration in the early 1980s, at the time of its listing in the registers.

 Abbreviations: